rankutah/blog/sites/rank-utah/content/locations.md

 ---
 title: "Locations"
-description: "Clear Presence provides website design and SEO services for businesses across the United States with an office in Pleasant Grove, Ut."
+description: "Clear Presence provides website design and local SEO services for businesses across the United States with an office in Pleasant Grove, Ut."
 layout: "flowbite"
 url: "/locations"
 ---